Kirisoup/MikoUtils/README.md

 ## TODO:
 - Support English.
 - Some random ideas:
-  - PartyPass: pass the level only if every players has entered the pass trigger
+  - PartyPass: pass the level only if every players have entered the pass trigger
   - An option to let the host decide whether to accept a connection when new players are trying to join

 # Any suggestion and bug reports are apppreciated!